arman189/Unitella-Ecommerce/README.md

 # Unitella-Ecommerce
 Unitella is a Full Stack E-Commerce MERN Application where user can search for product based on category, price, etc and can buy that product.
-Admin can receive the order made by user in admin panel.
+Admin can receive the order made by user in admin panel.It is a MERN Application by using React.js, Node.js, MongoDB, Express.js, Javascript, HTML, CSS, etc. Functionality Added - User access, Admin Access, Search Product, Filter based on category and price, Add to cart, Make Payment, Login And Logout.

 # Steps to run this project
  Step 1- npm install